-How to Spend a Summer Day in Minneapolis
+How to Spend a Summer Weekend in Minneapolis

 Summers in Minneapolis are precious.
 We can’t help but feel guilty if we don’t take advantage of the warm sunshine during the few months we actually get it.
 So we’ve put together a summer itinerary in Minneapolis that’s going to try to keep you outside as much as possible.